voyagermesh/voyager/docs/user-guide/component/ingress/statefulset-pod.md

 ```

 Viola.
 Now all `/testPath` traffic will be sent to pod web-0 only.
 There is no extra service also.
 The StatefulSet's Headless Service is enough.
-By using all the hostNames You can forward traffic to all pod.
+By using all the hostNames You can forward traffic to all pods.